Palliative Care: Transforming the Care of Serious Illness

 - Pain management

 - Cross-cultural issues

-The demand for palliative care has been nothing short of stunning—largely because of palliative care's positive impact on both the quality and the cost of care provided to seriously ill individuals.
-By providing a wide-ranging perspective on this growing field, this book will serve as a guide for developing meaningful approaches that will lead to better health care for all Americans.
+The demand for palliative care has been nothing short of stunning—largely because of palliative care's positive impact on both the quality and the cost of care provided to people with serious illness.
+By offering a wide-ranging perspective on this growing field, Palliative Care serves as a guide for developing meaningful approaches that will lead to better health care for all Americans.